The First Girl Scout Troop For Homeless Girls Is Selling Cookies In NYC

 “We established the troop to go into the shelters, to deliver the program to the girls there, to provide consistency,” Girl Scouts of Greater New York CEO Meredith Maskara also told CBS.

 The problem?
 The troop was having trouble finding a place to sell their Girl Scout cookies.
 There were some unique challenges because this is a troop for homeless girls in the city.
-The girls in the troop are from all over the city and didn’t really have locations to sell from or ways to keep and transport their cookies.
+The girls in the troop are from all over the city, and they didn’t really have locations to sell from or ways to keep and transport their cookies.

 Our #Troop6000 Girls are back from 4-6PM today!
 Come and get your cookies!!! ????: @girlscoutsnyc: We are super proud of these G.I.R.L.s for reaching their goal of 6,000 boxes with one day left to go still!
 At the Girl Scouts of Greater New York, we are providing girls in the New York City Shelter System the opportunity to enjoy all that Girl Scouting has to offer.
 This includes earning badges, taking trips to camp, and participation in the Girl Scout Cookie Program™️.
 By way of Troop 6000, girls are able to build networks of girls and supportive adults who, even if they’ve never met before, are not alone during these volatile circumstances.

-That’s when Kellogg’s NYC Café stepped in.
+That’s when Kellogg’s NYC Cafe stepped in.
 Kellogg Company happens to own Little Brownie Bakers, which makes the Girl Scout cookies for the Girl Scouts of Greater New York.
-So Kellogg’s NYC Café gave troop 6000 a place to sell their cookies.
-As TODAY notes, it’s also a place where girls who may have been affected by domestic violence can feel safe while selling their cookies.
+So Kellogg’s NYC Cafe gave Troop 6000 a place to sell their cookies.
+As Today notes, it’s also a place where girls who may have been affected by domestic violence can feel safe while selling their cookies.

 And the cookies have already been a huge hit.
 Troop 6000 had initially wanted to sell 6000 cookies to commemorate their troop number, but they reached their goal on Wednesday and actually ran out of cookies and had to restock.
 And according to CBS, people waited almost an hour to get their Thin Mints, Samoas, and more.